GVaruni19/Python-Beginners/README.md

       23. Program to Display Characters from A to Z Using Loop
       24. Program to Count Number of Digits in an Integer - solved
       25. Program to Reverse a Number - solved
-      26. Program to Calculate the Power of a Number
+      26. Program to Calculate the Power of a Number - solved
       27. Program to Check Whether a Number is Palindrome or Not - solved
       28. Program to Check Whether a Number is Prime or Not
       29. Program to Check Armstrong Number